The 10 Best Space Games for PS5

 The core gameplay is the same, offering an expansive galaxy to dive into and explore.
 You mine resources, fly from one star to another, survive planets that present different kinds of challenges, and upgrade your equipment to ensure you’re ready to face any major threats.

-If you don’t want to play this space-faring adventure on your own, your friends can join you to explore.
+If you don’t want to have this space-faring adventure on your own, your friends can join you to explore.
 The multiplayer aspect allows you to build colonies together while trying to survive the galaxies and dogfighting and racing in your ships.

 No Man’s Sky offers you up to 30 hours of exploring a procedurally generated universe that’s practically endless.
 There’s no better time to hop in on this immersive game that makes our list of the best PS5 space games.